-What's New for JADE 7.0 and JADE 7.1?
+What Changed with JADE 7.0?

-The persistent database now implements its own disk cache.
+Since JADE 7.0, the persistent database implements its own disk cache.
 This allows for more flexibility and performance optimization than was available with Windows file-system cache.

 Much-greater concurrency is possible for processes within a node.
 The protocols for sharing common resources - including the JADE Object Manager (JOM) persistent object cache - have been improved to provide better performance and support more processes per node.